Student, staff and parent wellbeing is an essential feature of what forms the foundation of learning at Mooroolbark

 During Home Group, Year 12 students will act as mentors and assist our Year 7s in transitioning into their secondary education.
 This includes helping them find their away around the College, learning the names of their teachers and some important information about Mooroolbark College.
 The College’s successful Home Group program allows all students to see the same teacher each morning for advice and support.

-Three Cluster Coordinators oversee three Home Groups each, further supporting the Home Group system.
-The Cluster Coordinators in Green House are Mrs. Colette, Mrs. Roberts and Mr. Scott and they pride themselves on building strong bonds with students as well as encouraging and supporting them throughout their education.
+Three Cluster leaders oversee three Home Groups each, further supporting the Home Group system.
+The Cluster leaders in Green House are Mrs. Colette, Mrs. Roberts and Mr. Scott and they pride themselves on building strong bonds with students as well as encouraging and supporting them throughout their education.

 The Green House Captains Jayan Hartwick and Lana Hawkins and Middle School Captains Mel Tisch and Travis Moir, are always working hard to prepare and present at house and school assemblies, encourage students to participate in school events, run Green House Home Group challenges and dodge ball competitions.
 These House and Middle School Captain roles provide a great opportunity for students to develop their leadership skills.

 In 2019, Green House is aiming to win the annual House Cup.
 The last time Green House won it was in 2016.
 This impressive result was attained by the continual participation and success of Green House students at swimming and athletics carnivals, along with academic awards that contribute towards house points.
 It is always impressive to see such excellent attendance and participation in these illustrious carnivals.
 These days provide some great photo opportunities and the students enjoy dressing up in their house colours and earning points for their house.

 The Green House Team are confident that 2019 will be another successful and enjoyable year.